 When your thermostat displays error code e73, it indicates that the Rc wire is not receiving power.

-This could be as simple as the breaker being switched off, but it may also be something with the wiring.
-After turning off the power to your HVAC system and thermostat, you can visually check the wires to make sure none of them are loose or damaged.
-If nothing appears to be out of place, it’s time to speak with a local professional.
+This will sometimes be as easy as the breaker being turned off, but it can also be something with the wiring.
+After switching off the power to your HVAC system and thermostat, you can visually examine the wires to make sure they’re not loose or damaged.
+If nothing looks to be out of place, it’s time to get in touch with a local professional.